Biblical Latin Angel Names

 Raphael also needs source care because Tobit has different canonical status across Christian traditions.

-A source-led article therefore asks where the Latin text carries a name, then asks which older source layer sits behind that name.
+A source-led article therefore asks where the Latin text carries a name, then asks which older source context sits behind that name.

 Why the Vulgate matters